-Looted Judaica and Judaica with Provenance Gaps in Country Yes Existing Projects Overview Looted Cultural Property Databases Publications Sources: (1) Herman, Dana.
-Hashavat Avedah: A Reconstruction, Inc. PhD thesis, Dept University, Montreal, October 2008.
+Looted Judaica and Judaica with Provenance Gaps in Country Yes Existing with 1 to venture Gups in Country Projects Overview Looted Cultural Property Databases Publications Sources: (1) Herman, Dana.
+Hashavat Avedah: A Reconstruction, Inc. PhD thesis, Dep University, Montreal, October 2008.
 (2) Gallas, Elisabeth.
-Das Leichenhaus de jüdisches Geschichtsdenken nach 194 Instituts, Band 19, Göttingen: Vander .
-Argentina received 5,053 books and 150 muse JCR after World War II.
-So far as is known, no conducted on these JCR holdings or on other JArgentina during or after World War II.
-(3) Yapp, Robin.
-"Eva Peron kept Naz Telegraph, September 2011.
-The article reviews the book by Leandro Narlo er Bücher.
+Das Leichenhaus de jüdisches Geschichtsdenken nach 19 Instituts, Band 19, Göttingen: Vande Argentina received 5,053 books and 150 muse JCR after World War II.
+So far as is known, n conducted on these JCR holdings or on other of the sartment of History, McGill for Bücher.
 Kulturrestitution und 45.
 Schriften des Simon-Dubnownhock & Rupecht, 2013, p.
-184. Frum and synagogue pieces from the oprovenance research has been Judaica that may have reached the treasure taken from Jews."
-The Politically Incorrect Guide to Latin America v that Evita Peron, Argentina's former first lady exchange for Nazi treasures from Jews who w which among other stories reports , sold visas to known Nazis in Information from Other Sources Historical Commission The Historical Commission "Argentine Comm Activities of Nazism in Argentina" (CEANA, de las Actividades del Nazismo en la Argentin Argentine Foreign Minister Guido Di Tella in Comisión Para el Esclarecimiento (a) was established by then Selected Bibliography → Please note that the general literature may also contain information on the specific country. · Goni, Lond · Chesi sión Para el Esclarecimiento de las Actividades entine Commission of Inquiry into the Activities Uki.
+184. (3) Yapp, Robin.
+"Eva Peron kept Naz Telegraph, September 2011.
+The article reviews the book by Leandro Narle Politically Incorrect Guide to Latin America with the Evita Peron, Argentina's former first lady exchange for Nazi treasures from Jews who we och and Duda Teixeira entitled The which among other stories reports y , sold visas to known Nazis in Information from Other Sources exchange for Nazi iteasures from Jews who w reference in concentration camps.
+Historical Commission The Historical Commission "Argentine Comm Activities of Nazism in Argentina" (CEANA, de las Actividades del Nazismo en la Argentin Argentine Foreign Minister Guido Di Tella in Comisión Para el Esclarecimiento na) was established by then Selected → Pl ease note that the general literature may also co Bibliography count ry. · Goni, Lond · Chesi sión Para el Esclarecimiento de las Actividades entine Commission of Inquiry into the Activities.
+Uki.
 The Real Odessa.
-How Peron Brought the on: Granta Books, 2002. noff, Richard Z. Pack of Thieves: How Hitler an mitted the Greatest Theft in History.
-New York: s of Nazism in Argentina) e Nazi War Criminals to Argentina. nd Europe Plundered the Jews and Notes Source: (1) Chesi noff, Richard Z. Pack of Thieves: How Hitler an nitted the Greatest Theft in History.
+How Peron Brought the on: Granta Books, 2002. noff, Richard Z. Pack of Thieves: How Hitler ar mitted the Greatest Theft in History.
+New York: s of Nazism in Argentina) e Nazi War Criminals to Argentina. nd Europe Plundered the Jews and Notes Source: (1) Chesi noff, Richard Z. Pack of Thieves: How Hitler ar nitted the Greatest Theft in History.
 New York: nd Europe Plundered the Jews and of Thieves.
 Ho History" how vious research has only focused on fine art.
-Rich ow Hitler and Europe Plundered the Jews and Co Argentina was presumably the recipient of loote is conceivable that Argentina was also the recip ommitted the Greatest Theft in addition to piles of
+Rich ow Hitler and Europe Plundered the Jews and C Argentina was presumably the recipient of loote is conceivable that Argentina was also the recip ommitted the Greatest Theft in ed art in addition to piles of